Clubs and Activities

 National English Honor Society, Grace Metalious Chapter

-Members are comprised of students who have maintained a B+ or better in every English class for at least three semesters.
-NEHS students conduct tutorials in writing in the Library.
-Check with English teachers to find out the schedule.
+Members are comprised of students who have maintained a B+ or better in every English class for at least three semesters, a cumulative 2.75 GPA, and must be actively passing all classes.

 The Oracle is Central's literary/arts magazine, publishing student work continuously since 1903.
 Students may submit poetry, short stories, essays, book reviews, photos and art work for publishing.